 During annual epidemics of influenza, which usually occur during late fall through early spring in the Netherlands, influenza should be considered in patients presenting with CAP.
-The guideline committee recommends to follow the guidelines from the National Institute for Public Health and Environment (RIVM).
-In general antiviral treatment is recommended as soon as possible for patients with confirmed or suspected influenza who have complicated illness, for instance pneumonia.
-Oseltamivir is the recommended antiviral medication of choice as recent viral surveillance and resistance data indicate >99% susceptibility among currently circulating influenza virus strains .
-In the case of (suspected) oseltamivir resistance treatment with zanamivir is recommended .
-It has to be mentioned however that at the moment zanamivir for intravenous use is not registered in the Netherlands.
+The guideline committee recommends to follow the guidelines from the National Institute for Public Health and Environment (RIVM; 'LCI richtlijn influenza', 2011).
+Antiviral treatment with oseltamivir is recommended for patients with confirmed or suspected influenza who have complicated illness, such as influenza pneumonia.
+Oseltamivir is the recommended antiviral medication of choice as recent Dutch viral surveillance and resistance data indicate >98% susceptibility among currently circulating influenza virus strains.
+In the case of (suspected) oseltamivir resistance, treatment with zanamivir is recommended.